 Brand awareness is the brand awareness: indicates how well an audience is able to recognize, identify and associate a brand with a company, product or service.

-Basically, it is an indicator that people know you exist and that your brand exists, but also what your distinctive and characteristic traits are-which is obviously related to your success.
+Basically, it is an indicator that people know that you exist and that your brand exists, but also what your distinctive and characteristic traits are-which is obviously related to your success.

-It is what makes your brand perceived as familiar and therefore predisposes people more to purchase: it happens that, even if a product/service has never been purchased or used, simply knowing the name can lead your potential customer to choose you over someone else, precisely because of the perceived sense of familiarity.
+It is what makes your brand perceived as familiar and thus predisposes people more to purchase: it happens that, even if a product/service has never been purchased or used, simply knowing the name can lead your potential customer to choose you over someone else, precisely because of the perceived sense of familiarity.

 Working on brand awareness means making sure that your identity aligns with a certain recognizability.
 It is a concept that is not only about quantitative diffusion, but also about the ability to transfer values.